cedalo/streamsheets-documentation/docs/_sources/tutorials/settings.rst.txt

 Mosquitto Broker
 -----------------------

-Streamsheets comes with 2 different Mosquitto Broker.
+Streamsheets comes with the MQTT `Mosquitto Broker <https://mosquitto.org/>`_.

-Within  the Streamsheets installation directory in the folder "settings" you can find the mosquitto folder.
-Here the randomly generated password of your Broker is stored.
-To change this use the password manager tool of the mosquitto broker "mosquitto_passwd".
+**Find Password:**  Within  the Streamsheets installation directory in the folder "settings" you can find the "mosquitto" folder.
+Open the "pw_clear.txt" file to access your password.

-You can find it `here <https://mosquitto.org/man/mosquitto_passwd-1.html>`_ :
+**Change Password:** To change the broker password stop Streamsheets, delete the "pw.txt" file and restart again.
+The new password will be generated and again written into the "mosquitto" folder.
+Don´t forget to change the password in your Streamsheets connector!